Neem Oil for Vitiligo: Benefits, Recipes, and Application Tips

 For a better understanding of Neem Oil, let’s check its rich components:

-• Fatty Acids: Oleic acid, Linoleic acid, palmitic acid (essential for moisturizing and skin health).
+• Fatty Acids: Oleic acid, Linoleic acid, palmitic acid (essential for moisturising and skin health).

 • Azadirachtin: A compound with antibacterial and insecticidal properties.